 Plastic bottle - Milk

-After months of successful breastfeeding, your milk supply suddenly drops with little explanation.
-Our resident IBCLC, Katie McGee, outlines what to do next
+Picture this: After months of successful breastfeeding, your milk supply suddenly drops with little explanation.
+An International Board Certified Lactation Consultant, Katie McGee, IBCLC, outlines what to do next

-Beginning a breastfeeding relationship with your little one is an exciting time—but it can also be overwhelming and confusing when things don’t go exactly as you hope.
+Beginning a breastfeeding relationship with your little one is an exciting time — but it can also be overwhelming and confusing when things don’t go exactly as you hope.
 If you had a successful start to your breastfeeding journey, but are now experiencing a few bumps, don’t panic.
-There’s a natural balancing out of your milk supply that occurs after your little one’s first few months of life, and some fluctuations are normal.
-Our resident IBCLC, Katie McGree, explains how you can get back on track.
+There’s a natural balancing out of your breast milk supply that occurs after your little one’s first few months of life, and some fluctuations are normal.
+Katie McGree, IBCLC explains how you can restore your breast milk supply if you’re experiencing a dip.

-If you’re concerned about your milk supply, track your baby’s growth over the coming weeks.
+If you’re concerned about how to produce more breast milk, track your baby’s growth over the coming weeks.
 During the first month, babies will be back up to birth weight by about 2 weeks of age and continue to gain about four to seven ounces per week or one to two pounds a month for the first six months of life.
 If your breastfeeding baby is growing well, it’s a strong sign that the baby is getting the nutrition needed.

 If you’re stumped as to what’s causing a slowdown in your milk production, ask yourself the following questions: